 Correctness Evaluation

-EvalPlus, developed by researchers at the University of Illinois Urbana-Champaign and presented at NeurIPS 2023, represents the gold standard for correctness evaluation.
-Their HumanEval+ benchmark augments the original 164 problems with 80x more tests, while MBPP+ adds 35x more tests to MBPP.
-This expansion is critical: the original HumanEval’s sparse test coverage allowed models to achieve high scores with fragile solutions that fail on edge cases.
+EvalPlus, developed by researchers at the University of Illinois Urbana-Champaign and presented at NeurIPS 2023, is the most rigorous widely used framework for correctness evaluation.
+Their HumanEval+ benchmark augments the original problem set with many more tests, while MBPP+ does the same for MBPP.
+This expansion matters: the original HumanEval’s sparse test coverage allowed models to achieve high scores with fragile solutions that failed on edge cases.

 The evaluation process works as follows: